Forget the Hype: Harness AI to Generate Real Value for Your Business

 “Just like my first tip, this involves finding ways to improve existing processes.
 When you scale them up, even seemingly minor optimizations can make a big difference for a company’s overall profitability.

-Hallon is among the companies that have used machine learning to optimize their processes.
+hallon is among the companies that have used machine learning to optimize their processes.
 Read more about how they learned to predict which actions would be right for which late-paying customer.
 For example, they discovered that 8 out of 10 debt collection cases are unnecessary and risk increasing churn.